 Instructions

-Use a round doughnut cutter (I used a wide mouth Ball canning jar lid) cut out as many donut shapes as you can,
+- Use a round doughnut cutter (I used a wide mouth Ball canning jar lid) to cut out as many donut shapes as you can with the dough,

-Add doughnuts to the hot oil a few at a time. (don't crowd them)
+- Add doughnuts to the hot oil a few at a time (don't crowd them or they won't fry properly).

-Fry for 1-2 minutes more until golden brown, then flip and fry the first side again for 1-2 minutes until golden brown.
+- Fry for 1-2 minutes more until golden brown, then flip and fry the first side again for 1-2 minutes until golden brown.
+When they're getting golden, go ahead and take them out.

-Whisk in the powdered sugar and vanilla until smooth, then stir in water, 1 tablespoon at a time, until slightly thickened.
+- Whisk in the powdered sugar and vanilla until smooth, then stir in water, 1 tbsp at a time, until just thickened.

-Store at room temperature in an air tight container.
+- Store any leftover glaze at room temperature in an air tight container.

 Recommended Products